14dayscash/Landing-Page/post-we-buy-houses-scams-visalia.md

 ---
-title: "How to Spot a Fake \"We Buy Houses\" Company in Visalia"
+title: "How to Spot a Fake 'We Buy Houses' Company in Visalia"
 metaTitle: "We Buy Houses Scams in Visalia: Red Flags to Know | House Junkies"
 description: "Most of the texts and postcards flooding Visalia mailboxes are wholesalers, not real buyers.
 Here's how to tell the difference, and how assignment clauses get misused to waste sellers' time."
 date: "2026-09-15"